nf-core/sarek/docs/output.md

 The subroutine [LocusCollector](https://support.sentieon.com/manual/usages/general/#driver-algorithm-syntax) collects read information that will be used for removing or marking of duplicate reads; its output is the score file indicating which reads are likely duplicates.

-The subroutine [Dedup](https://support.sentieon.com/manual/usages/general/#dedup-algorithm) marks or removes duplicate reads based no the score file supplied by LocusCollector, and produces a BAM or CRAM file.
+The subroutine [Dedup](https://support.sentieon.com/manual/usages/general/#dedup-algorithm) marks or removes duplicate reads based on the score file supplied by LocusCollector, and produces a BAM or CRAM file.

 <details markdown="1">
 <summary>Output files for all samples</summary>